airspringsoftware/pdf-service/README.md

-# pdf-service
+# Overview
+The airSpring platform makes it easy for developers to build and run APIs and microservices to automate customer-facing forms and personalized documents.
+Used independently or in any combination, these “visual microservices” are created to work with any web service enabled application or platform to present content and enhance workflow automation.
+# Fill and Extract Data
-Micro Service endpoint to fill and extract data from a pdf form
+This service allows you to fill or extract data from a pdf form.
+We’ve provided documentation and sample forms so you can quickly see how the service performs.

-# Registration
+# Start Here
-To register for token select link below to access registration page.
-After filling out your information you will receive an email to the address you provided.
+To get started click on the link below to receive your token.
+Once you’ve registered, an email with your personal token will be sent to use for all end points in this service.
 ##
 https://services.airspringsoftware.com/tokenservice